Cynics at Large Indigo: Cynical Network

 If you need to deal with arbitrary input, use Unrecognized Input events and read the actual line received from the Indigo variable configured for the device.
 This is also useful for handling unexpected error cases.

-Recognized Input
+Recognized Input Event

 You can have any number of Recognized Input events for the same device, but they should all have distinct patterns that don't overlap.
 If an incoming text line matches multiple enabled pattern events, the system will pick a single one at random and trigger it; the others will not fire for that line.

-Unrecognized Input
+Unrecognized Input Event

-An Unrecognized Input event fires whenever a particular network device receives a complete text line that does not match any enabled Recognized Input triggers for that device.
+An Unrecognized Input event fires whenever a given network device receives a complete text line that does not match any enabled Recognized Input triggers for that device.
 It acts as a catch-all to consume unexpected input.
 If you have no enabled Recognized Input triggers, each incoming line will be delivered this way.
 If you have multiple enabled triggers of this type for a device, they will all fire in some unspecified order.
 If you specified a variable in the device configuration, it will contain the line that triggered the event.

 Line Endings